no0ne228/SimpleLinux/README.md

 ```

 ## How to use
 Use it like normal linux.
+But don't write commands longer than 100 characters, on Windows in will make your window crash, on linux it will throw error.